rhiaro/network-affect/index.md

 "-more days every cycle in power reduction mode, and a shorter recycle rhythm for pretty much all nonessentials. _That_ is a preservationist nightmare if you ask me."

 "Depends what you're trying to preserve I suppose, doesn't it!
 We all know what this comes down to.
-You hav ea bunch of junk in your pod and you don't want to let it go."
+You have a bunch of junk in your pod and you don't want to let it go."

 "That's _not_ true."